-Mainly due to this drawback, the trend of hard segmentation has been to move from boundary selection tools like intelligent scissors [13] to scribble-based region selection tools [2, 16].
+Mainly due to this drawback, the trend of hard segmentation has been to move from boundary selection tools like intelligent scissors [13] to scribble-based region selection tools [2, 15].
 This second class of interfaces is more userfriendly since only a few pixels have to be assigned to F or B, which are ideally far away from the boundary.
-Impressive results were achieved for hard segmentation [2, 16, 1] and also to some extent for matting [9, 21, 11, 5].
-Note, a simple approach to obtain a soft matte from a hard segmentation is to run existing trimap-based matting techniques in a band of constant width around the hard segmentation, as done in e.g. [16, 1].
+Impressive results were achieved for hard segmentation [2, 15, 1] and also to some extent for matting [9, 20, 11, 5].
+Note, a simple approach to obtain a soft matte from a hard segmentation is to run existing trimap-based matting techniques in a band of constant width around the hard segmentation, as done in e.g. [15, 1].
 In contrast to this, our work computes an adaptive band which respects the underlying data.

 We now review scribble-based matting methods.
 In [9, 11] a pure local "propagation" approach is taken and no global color information (i.e. outside a small window) is used.
 If the assumption holds that all colors within a small window around any unknown pixel lie on a line in color space then this approach obtains the ground truth matte.
-We observed in our experiments that this approach obtains good results for relatively tight trimaps (or scribbles), but it performs quite poorly on sparse scribble inputs.
-An example is shown in fig. 2(a) and fig. 7 in [9], where even relatively tight scribbles cause problems.
-A plausible explanation is that global color models do help considerably to overcome local ambiguities.
-In contrast, [21, 5] use both global color models and local propagation.
-In [21] an iterative approach is suggested where a global color model is used only for pixels with low confidence.
-In [5] the global color model of
+We observed in our experiments that this approach obtains good results for relatively tight trimaps (or scribbles), but it per-

-\This work was supported in part by Microsoft Research Cambridge through its PhD Scholarship Programme and a travel sponsorship.
+^{}This work was supported in part by Microsoft Research Cambridge through its PhD Scholarship Programme and a travel sponsorship.

 Figure 1.
 Our interactive matting framework.
 Given an input image (left) the user interactively creates a trimap (middle).
-From the trimap an $\alpha$ matte (right) is computed, first in low and then in high resolution, together with the true fore- and background colors.
+From the trimap an α matte (right) is computed, first in low and then in high resolution, together with the true fore- and background colors.
 The user interactions consist of three types of brushes (F-foreground (red), B-background (blue), and U-unknown (green)) and a slider for the trimap size (interactive due to the recently developed parametric maxflow technique [8]).
 We believe that this approach has several benefits over existing ones: Speed, quality, and user friendliness (see text for details).

 Figure 2.
-Comparison of scribble-based matting approaches (see text for discussion and more results in [15]).
-Our result was achieved with a single bounding box selection, inspired by [16], and one additional background brush stroke.
-Note, our approach can also handle more challenging $\alpha$ mattes, e.g. fig. 1.
+Comparison of scribble-based matting approaches (see text for discussion).
+Scribbles are marked in either red (fgd) and blue (bkg) or white (fgd) and black (bkg).
+Our result was achieved with a single bounding box selection, inspired by [15], and one additional background brush stroke.
+Note, our approach can also handle more challenging α mattes, e.g. fig. 1.
 All results we show were either taken from the original papers or created with the original implementation of the respective authors.

-the brush strokes is used to reason about all unknown pixels (very similarly to [22]).
-However, even [21, 5] do not perform well for the example in fig. 2(b) and fig. 5b in [21] using scribbles.
-In order to achieve a good result for this example, previous results have required either many scribbles [9] (fig. 2(c)) or a very tight trimap [21] (fig. 5e in [21]).
+forms quite poorly on sparse scribble inputs.
+An example is shown in fig. 2(a) and fig. 7 in [9], where even relatively tight scribbles cause problems.
+A plausible explanation is that global color models do help considerably to overcome local ambiguities.
+In contrast, [20, 5] use both global color models and local propagation.
+In [20] an iterative approach is suggested where a global color model is used only for pixels with low confidence.
+In [5] the global color model of the brush strokes is used to reason about all unknown pixels (very similarly to [21]).
+However, even [20, 5] do not perform well for the example in fig. 2(b) and fig. 5b in [20] using scribbles.
+In order to achieve a good result for this example, previous results have required either many scribbles [9] (fig. 2(c)) or a very tight trimap [20] (fig. 5e in [20]).